AWI Transportation Projects

 disabilities-accessible pedestrian travel between neighborhoods and a local Metrorail station now separated by DC 295 and two sets of railroad tracks just north of the Benning Road interchange.

-Shepherds Branch Trail
+Shepherd Branch Trail

-The Shepherds Branch Trail is a proposed 3-mile long, shared-use path that will extend from the intersection of Firth Sterling Road SE and South Capitol Street SE to E Street SE.
+The Shepherd Branch Trail is a proposed 3-mile long, shared-use path that will extend from the intersection of Firth Sterling Road SE and South Capitol Street SE to E Street SE.
 The trail would connect the South Capitol Street Trail (currently in the design phase) to the Greenway neighborhood in Anacostia.

 Southeast Boulevard and Barney Circle

 DDOT and FHWA are required to conduct studies under the National Environmental Policy Act (NEPA) of 1969 to understand the environmental impacts of any changes proposed to Southeast Boulevard.

 South Capitol Street Corridor Project Phase 1 (Frederick Douglass Memorial Bridge Project)